What we know about the deputy charged with killing Sonya Massey in her home after she called 911 for help - KESQ

 “Black women don’t get the consideration and the respect in America,” Crump said.

-CNN’s Lucy Kafanov, Eric Levenson, Jillian Sykes, Brad Parks and Andy Rose contributed to this report.
+CNN’s Lucy Kafanov, Eric Levenson, Jillian Sykes, Raja Razek, Sarah Dewberry, Brad Parks and Andy Rose contributed to this report.

 The-CNN-Wire